 The term used to describe the culminating experience, clinical practice, is also referred to as student teaching or internship, and those terms are used interchangeably throughout this document.
-The term field experiences refers to the experiences occurring prior to clinical practice.
+The term field experiences refers to the experiences occurring prior to clinical practice, once a candidate is admitted and enrolled in the EPP.